andreafalzetti/FB-LyricsBot/README.md

-# FB Messenger ChatBox in Node.js
+# FB Messenger ChatBot in Node.js

 Use this as example to build your ChatBots.